bac3917/bac3917.github.io/_posts/2022-05-23-Pennsylvania-Tchr-Supply.md

 ## Background

-Teacher supply is a major issue facing the education system.[^1] This report focuses on teacher supply components in Pennsylvania.
+Teacher supply is a major issue facing the education system.[^1] This report uses a preliminary analysis to report on teacher turnover in Pennsylvania.

 ## Methods
+This is a preliminary analysis.
+Comments and suggestions are welcome and encouraged.

 ### Data
 The Pennsylvania Department of Education (PDE) provides public data files that include one records for each teacher, along with information about the LEA, and school the teacher was employed, certification area, etc.